Rogue One: Development

-In May 2016, reports emerged the film would undergo five weeks of reshoots with Tony Gilroy writing additional scenes, as well as acting as a second-unit director under Edwards.
+In May 2016, reports emerged that the film would undergo five weeks of reshoots with Tony Gilroy writing additional scenes, as well as acting as a second-unit director under Edwards.
 With input from Edwards, Gilroy oversaw the edit and additional photography of the film which tackled several issues, including the ending.
 In August, Gilroy was given screenplay credit alongside Weitz and was paid $5 million for his work on the film.
 Additionally, Christopher McQuarrie, Scott Z. Burns, and Michael Arndt all contributed to the script at various stages in development.

 In July 2016, discussing whether the film would feature an opening crawl, Kathleen Kennedy said, "we're in the midst of talking about it, but I don't think these [anthology] films will have an opening crawl."
 Edwards explained that the film was "supposed to be different than the saga films," and that "This film is born out of a crawl. ...
 There's this feeling that if we did a crawl, then it'll create another movie."
 In November 2016, Kennedy confirmed the film would not feature an opening crawl, instead beginning in "a way that is traditional, with just the title."

 At the 2016 Star Wars Celebration, Edwards said that the film's title had three underlying meanings: "a military sign," referring to the Red Squadron from A New Hope; "the 'rogue' one" of the franchise, given it is the first film to not be part of the main saga; and a description of Jyn Erso's personality.